Welcome to our American College tests prep, which complements our UK schools test prep.

 Besides, the SAT is conducted seven times a year in the US such as August, October, November, December, March, May and June.
 For overseas students, the test is carried out four times a year out of the US and months in which test is offered are October, December, March and May.

 Student with verifiable disabilities, comprising learning and physical disabilities, are eligible for taking the SAT with accommodations.
-Also, these students are given additional times for the test.
-The result of the test can be obtained by the students after 2-3 weeks.

 Graduate Record Examinations (GRE) is an admission test for professional and Graduate School that helps a candidate to skip questions in a particular section and can go back for changing the answers.
 It also helps a candidate to tackle the questions in a manner and a candidate can answer first according to their choice.
 The test consists of three sections that include quantitative reasoning, verbal reasoning, and analytical reasoning.